bitcraze/bitcraze-website/readme.md

 1. Make your changes.
 The site will automatically rebuild when you modify a file, so all you have to do is to reload the page in your browser to see the results.
+1. Make sure all tests and validations passes

+        ./tools/do build

 1. Commit and issue a pull request
 1. Done!